eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 ### `-xml-outputs` `<folder>`

-Specify the folder in which to generate a XML SBOM for each installation.
+Specify the folder in which to generate an XML SBOM for each installation.

 ### `-json-outputs` `<folder>`